 How can I view regionalized status information for Google Cloud products?

-• Through an RSS feed
+- Through an RSS feed

-• Through a JSON History file
+Through a JSON history file

-The RSS feed and JSON History file provide incident status information which can be consumed through integrations.
+The RSS feed and JSON history file provide incident status information which can be consumed through integrations.

 Product IDs versus product names

-What if I have pre-built integrations based on the Google Cloud Status Dashboard prior to the introduction of regionalized status reporting and name change to Google Cloud Service Health Dashboard?
+What if I have integrations based on prior Google Cloud Service Health implementations?

-Here's a detailed description of how regional information is presented in both RSS feed and JSON file:
+Here's a detailed description of how regional information is presented in both the RSS feed and JSON file:

-• RSS feed
+RSS feed

 The regional status information is a new addition to the feed information that was provided prior to the introduction of regionalized status.
 Any locations that are reported as affected are appended to the RSS message.

-• JSON file
+JSON file

 Prior to the regional status update, Google Cloud published a stream of incidents where each incident contained a list of affected products and a list of status updates for each, if any.
 These status updates contained an unstructured string field that did or did not contain the location information.